 10. Truck Accident Settlements and Verdicts Are Based on Many Different Factors

 In a typical legal case, you want to know who is at fault and how bad someone got hurt, or if there was a loss of life.
-Trucking cases follow the same logic to some degree, but are more complex.
-For instance, proving who was at fault requires us to look not only at “what” happened, but also “why.”
+Trucking cases follow the same logic to some degree but are more complex.
+For instance, proving who was at fault requires us to look not only at “what” happened but also at “why.”
 We want to examine the trucking company’s hiring, training, and monitoring practices, as well as the driver’s true qualifications.
-Often times, we find out that the company is as much at fault as the truck driver.
+Oftentimes, we find out that the company is as much at fault as the truck driver.
 In addition, some truck wrecks cause permanent injuries or death.
 Any settlement or verdict for such a case is far different than one involving only temporary harm.
 It is important to find out the extent of any permanent injury, the future medical care needed to treat the injury, and how someone’s earnings will be impacted, before entering any type of settlement agreement.

 There is a lot more to South Carolina law, federal regulations, and truck wrecks generally, but I hope this provided some insight so that no one tries taking advantage of you in the wake of an accident with a commercial truck.
 If you have any questions, we are here to answer them and help in any way possible.

 A Few More Ways a Myrtle Beach Truck Accident Lawyer May Benefit You

 The trucking companies that are responsible for these collisions have a lot at stake, which typically means they’ll be vigorously defended by their insurance provider.
 Even when they admit fault, they rarely (if ever) admit the full extent of your harm or what they owe under the law.
 It’s important to at least speak with an attorney before speaking with the insurance adjuster to ensure you have a shot at a fair outcome.
 A truck wreck lawyer can help: